-UNIFORM COMPLAINT PROCEDURE: (EC 49013, 5 CCR 4622) The Murrieta Valley Unified School District is primarily responsible for compliance with federal and state laws and regulations, including those related to unlawful discrimination, harassment, intimidation or bullying against any protected group, and all programs and activities that are subject to the UCP.
+UNIFORM COMPLAINT PROCEDURE: (EC 33315, 5 CCR 4600 et seq.)
+The Murrieta Valley Unified School District annually notifies our students, employees, parents or guardians of its students, the District advisory committee, school advisory committees, appropriate private school officials, and other interested parties of our Uniform Complaint Procedures (UCP) process.
+The UCP Annual Notice is available on our website.
+The District is primarily responsible for compliance with federal and state laws and regulations, including those related to unlawful discrimination, harassment, intimidation or bullying against any protected group, and all programs and activities that are subject to the UCP.